Summary:

 https://taxfoundation.org/data/all/federal/latest-federal-income-tax-data-2024/

-Our progressive tax structure places the tax burden on the most productive rather than the dependent.
+Our progressive tax structure places the tax burden on the most productive individuals rather than those who are dependent.
 However, equal voting rights ensure that the dependent and the parasitic classes can vote themselves into more benefits, further burdening the productive class and hindering economic growth.

 Tens of thousands of manufacturing facilities, once the backbone of our economy, have closed and been sent offshore.
-We are a nation of consumers but produce little.
+We are a nation of consumers, yet we waste little produce.
 We depend on low-cost labor and manufacturing expertise worldwide, particularly in China.

 We are consumers of everything yet producers of minors.
 Our primary export is waste paper.